Dalerosov/Aha-Interpreter/README.md

 and
 GLOBAL *name* \[*size*\]

-VAR is only accesible in current function,
-GLOBAL is well Global
+VAR is only accesible in current scope (function), all variables are freed when they run out of scope GLOBAL is well Global

 you can use ASSIGN to set value of any existing var